nikitakapitan/ai/src/ai/README.txt

+Purpose: knowledge only
+Application: MNIST classification
+Interactive example: ai/notebooks/gold standard/recon.ipynb

-The py files in this library are written by me from scratch for learning purposes only:
+The py files in this library are written by me from scratch for learning purposes only.

 network.py [Main file] - neural network class definition with:
 - network initialization